-I am a qualified English teacher with over fourteen years of experience teaching English in local schools and colleges.
+I am a qualified English teacher with over eighteen years of experience teaching English in local schools and colleges.
 Having achieved the highest classification in my English Language and Literature degree (First-class Honours), I know exactly what examiners are looking for and how to pass that knowledge on to my students quickly and effectively – ensuring that students of all ages and abilities feel more confident in their English studies from the very first lesson and begin to see real results rapidly.
-I ensure that I follow exam board specifications when planning lessons and regularly read chief examiners' comments for AQA, Edexel, WJEC and OCR to ensure that my knowledge is up to date and I am aware of all of the changes to qualifications.
-Furthermore, all of my current cohort of Year 11 students, whom I began teaching in September, are now reaping the benefits of my expert tuition.
-All have now re-done their controlled assessments for English Language/ Literature and have improved their grades from a E/D/C to B/A/ A* and will be going into next year’s English exams with top grade coursework folders.
-This is not unusual, since I have been helping students to get top grades in English for over fourteen years.
+I ensure that I follow exam board specifications when planning lessons and regularly read chief examiners' comments for AQA, Edexel, Eduqas and OCR to ensure that my knowledge is up to date and I am aware of all of the changes to qualifications.
+Most of my work comes via recommendations from past clients and all of my students achieve C grades or above in their GCSE or A level English Language and/or English Literature exams - often out-performing their classmates.

 In 2001, I started my career teaching English at Valley Comprehensive School where I was employed by the school to provide Key Stage 3 and GCSE students with highly focused intervention lessons in order to boost their grades.
 In 2006, I was nominated for a teaching award by one of my students.
 This was also the period that I started working as a private tutor.